Gluten Free Anzac Biscuits – No Oats!

 Ok, now we’ve covered that, let’s talk about making the biscuits!

-How to Make Gluten and Oat Free Anzac Biscuits
+How to Make Gluten Free Anzac Biscuits

 First off, you’ll need to crush the cornflakes.
-You can do this in a food processor if you prefer, but I like to use a good old fashioned snaplock bag and a rolling pin.
+You can do this in a food processor if you prefer, but I like to use a good old-fashioned snaplock bag and a rolling pin.
 As long as you’re gentle, you can save the bag and reuse it next time.

-You’re aiming to crush them to around the same size as rolled oats. if you’re using Weet-bix, you can just crush them using your hands.
+You’re aiming to crush them to around the same size as rolled oats.

 After that, it’s basically a melt-and-mix biscuit dough.
 Easy as.